 Three is a nice number.
-I’ve got frozen spinach, a half cup of sauteed mushrooms and a quarter cup of ready-to-expire feta.
-No need to be as conventional as that.
+I’ve got frozen spinach, a half cup of sauteed mushrooms and a quarter cup of ready-to-expire feta or goat cheese.

 Three ingredients + eggs makes a frittata for your holiday sustenance.
 Or anytime you need to be well fed fast.

 Return the saute pan to the stove over medium heat and add enough oil to slick over the bottom of the pan.
 Give it a moment to get hot.
 Pour in the eggs and watch them set around the edges.

 Sprinkle over your three secret ingredients.
 Think of it like a pizza with “this and that” nicely distributed around.
 Nothing overbearing.

 Put the lid on the pan, turn the heat to low.
 Now walk away and attend to a minor holiday task, not too engrossing.

 Yes, this is not a high-maintenance frittata.
 It is your friend.
 It will feed you in good time.